ramasamy1/friendly-engine.github.io/README.md

 2. Run ng build comment and run ng serve --port 2500 commend.
 3. Access http://localhost:2500 url
 4. Browse and upload input csv file and output will be displayed in the table
-5. Import uploaded othan .csv file it will prompt alert and reset,no need refresh page to upload new file just click on RES
+5. Import uploaded othan .csv file it will prompt alert and reset,no need refresh page to upload new file just click on RESET
 6. Also,User can able to search/filter data using filter text box.
 The values will be filtered based on issuecount column.

 ### Screen Shots: